things to be fixed are marked XXX. Pick one and send mail.

 [GCD] There was also some way to restart operation, with input/output directed to files, and then disconnect the terminal while the process continued running.
 This converted an interactive process to an absentee (background) job.

-The Initializer process atttached its input and output to an outer module, oc_, that could read and write the hardware operator console.
+The Initializer process attached its input and output to an outer module, oc_, that could read and write the hardware operator console.
 When the Message Coordinator was introduced, I/O within the daemons and Initializer was generalized: these processes attached to virtual terminals whose input and output were routed among a number of physical terminals.

 When the ARPANet connection was introduced, user processes were attached to a different outer module, ntty_, that connected process input and output to the network.
 See below.